Sigmmma/c20/src/content/h1/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 * There must not be any open edges, the component parts or geometry of the level must match (edges and verts).
 There are some exceptions to the rule which will be covered in later tutorials and examples in later sections, but basically, anything that is solid (has to have collision with the player and vehicles) cannot have any open edges.
 * The normals of the faces used to create the level geometry must face towards the playable area of the level or section of the level.
 The normals of the faces or polygons determine not just the face that will be rendered or seen by the player but also the surface to be used for collision and physics.

-Additional information on the Reference Frame and Sealed World Rules and other technical rules or guidelines can be found under the Technical Rules discussion topic under the General Overview section under Multiplayer Level Design.

 ## creation of a simple box room

 1. [Add a new box object](https://www.youtube.com/watch?v=zqy0tHLiOig)